-What can happen if a child under 13 signs up to Snapchat?
+What will happen if a child under 13 creates an account?

-Technically speaking, their terms of service has been broken.
+Technically speaking, the app’s terms of service have been broken.
 Therefore, it is likely that they will ban the account in question.

 However, Snapchat has no way of knowing a user’s actual age.
 For example, a user can enter a fake date of birth when they are signing up to the app.
 The app does not require any proof of age.